Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Introduction

+A proper treatment of cases or scenarios is based on two requirements: on the one hand, to capture and adequately process the symbolic entities used to \emph{represent} the target system: instances, classes, interrelationships forming a local ontology relevant to the domain in focus; on the other hand, to \emph{reproduce}---by means of elements modelling causal mechanisms, processes, courses of actions, etc.---the same dynamics exhibited by the target system.

+Consider for example this case: ``\textit{While John was walking his dog, the dog ate Paul's flowers}.''
+This event description is not sufficient for entailing that John is responsible to pay Paul for what happened, as typically this is entailed on the basis of norms as ``\textit{The owner of an animal has to pay for the damages it produces.'}'.
+However, even this addition lacks crucial connections between the conceptual domains of the case and the one of the norm, like ``\textit{dogs are animals}'', ``\textit{eating an object destroys the object}'', ``\textit{destruction is damage}'', etc.

-But what about the representation of change?
-If you want to represent a transition in a declarative way, you can consider \emph{snapshots} of the arrangements holding before and after the transition---possibly labeled with a sort of timestamp.
-This is, very simplistically, the principle behind \emph{situation calculus} \cite{McCarthy1969,Reiter2001}, \emph{event calculus} \cite{Kowalski1986,Shanahan1999}, and \emph{fluent calculus} \cite{Thielscher1999}.
-Using appropriate axioms, you can create and reason about the relations between these snapshots in a way such that they correspond to the natural relation between the moments they refer to.
-Unfortunately, these methods do not provide the most natural visualization to the modeler.
+These various elements exhibit two perspectives on knowledge: a \textit{declarative} perceptive, concerning \emph{objects} (physical, mental, institutional) and their logical relationships---both reified as symbols---; and a \textit{procedural} perceptive, concerning patterns of events/actions, mechanisms, or \emph{processes} (involving objects).
+Formal logic is the prototypical domain concerned with the first perspective, just as process modeling focuses on the second.
+Unfortunately, methodologies associated with one of the two aspects generally have a limited treatment of the other component, and they require specific mediating machinery to deal with.
+For instance, if you want to make a certain outcome impossible in a procedural model you need to add conditions that disable all transitions that might produce that outcome.
+If you want to represent a transition in a declarative way, a typical approach is to consider \emph{snapshots} of the arrangements holding before and after the transition---possibly labeled with a sort of timestamp.
+This is essentially the principle behind \emph{situation calculus} \cite{McCarthy1969,Reiter2001}, \emph{event calculus} \cite{Kowalski1986,Shanahan1999}, and \emph{fluent calculus} \cite{Thielscher1999}: using appropriate axioms, you can create and reason about the relations between these snapshots in a way such that they are compatible to the causal relationships between the moments they refer to.

-Rather than trying to project one dimension on the other, an alternative tradition in AI and logic proposes to consider causality as a primitive notion, not to be reduced to simpler concepts.
-This approach is, for instance, behind the idea of all \emph{Action languages} \cite{Gelfond1998}.
-Even when the dichotomy is made clear, however, operationalizations of these languages often result in compiling action programs to logic programs \cite{Gebser2010,Ferraris2012a}, returning to `snapshot-handling' solutions again.
-Is this the best computational solution available?
+Rather than trying to project one dimension on the other, an alternative tradition in AI and logic proposes to consider \textit{causality} as a primitive notion.
+This approach is for instance behind the idea of all \emph{Action languages} \cite{Gelfond1998}.
+Even when the dichotomy is made clear, however, operationalizations of these languages often result in compiling action programs to logic programs \cite{Gebser2010,Ferraris2012a}, returning again to `snapshot-handling' solutions.